dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

         () => new ShipOrderCommandHandler()));
 {{< / highlight >}}

-Here we inject a lambda expression into the proxy class that effectively delays the creation of the real handler.
+Here you inject a lambda expression into the proxy class that effectively delays the creation of the real handler.
 When your Composition Root is structured correctly, it is usually trivial to add such proxy.

 Using your favorite DI container, registering the proxy would be as easy as: